 To quantify the measure of risk of loss associated with the profit and loss distributions, we next compute the value-at-risk (VaR).
 The VaR is widely used by regulators and practitioners in the financial industry to measure the quantity of assets needed to cover possible losses.
-The implied 1% and 5% VaR for the BPS model profit and loss distribution over the forecast evaluation period are shown in Figure 12.
+The implied 1% and 5% VaR for the BPS model profit and loss distribution over the forecast evaluation period are shown in Figure A3 in the supplementary materials.

 The vertical axis are in percent.
-For interpretation purposes, this means that, for instance, a one-month 1% VaR of -2 means that there is a 1% chance of a 2% loss during the one-month time frame.
+For interpretation purposes, this means that, for instance, a one-month 1% VaR of -2 means that there is a 1% chance of a 2% loss during the one-month period.